 Here are a few general approaches you can take to improve information exchange among your teams.
 They’re based on what we do at Range and are to proven to help teams kick up the (good kind of) chatter!

 - Listen.
-This is especially important in very diverse teams.
+This is especially important for very diverse teams.
 Listen to your teammates and encourage them to share information on their backgrounds, their previous team experiences and how they prefer to communicate most days.
 Does a teammate’s culture influence how they approach conflict?
 What about how they make decisions?
 Identifying these subtleties, and knowing how to manage them, can be very beneficial during conflict.

 “A good communicator is aware of both internal processes in themselves, and external processes in others” – John Bradshaw